JustinH11235/terminal-video-chat/README.md

 - [ ] Full resolution images on supported terminals such as Kitty (likely through Viuer, potentially need to write a custom tui-rs Widget to correctly integrate, otherwise just overlay on top in right place which is kinda jank)

 Server:
+- [x] Create basic string-only chat server (use telnet as client)
+- [x] Use Tokio async to process each client on a different thread with messaging queues to communicate between them
+- [x] Generalize to send/receive any format of data by creating custom TCP data transfer protocol
 - [ ] Send ReturnToSender response to message originator with updated information of what other users received.
 - [ ] Refactor common TCP util functions into common place
 - [ ] Create chat rooms, with shareable names and passcodes instead of everyone connecting to the same room (maybe keep the general room for fun?)